anton-k/csound-live-sampler/README.md

 * sampler - describes the tracks of the performance and what bpm each track has and which sections we can loop and play in sequence.

-* controllers describes mappings from MIDI-controller of our chice to parameters of performance
+* controllers section describes mappings from MIDI-controller of our chice to parameters of performance

-Let's discuss confir for each of this section.

 ### Quick start